01011010101/OW2-Superbots/README.md

 - HACKED!!!: Hacks players within 30m and through walls for 7 seconds.<br>

 ## HEROES
-Below is a list of all new abilities for all the heroes you can play.
+Below is a list of all new abilities for all heroes available to play.

 #### ANA
 - Exploding Biotic Darts: Shots against any surface or target heals nearby teammates in a 7m radius for 150 HP.